oussamakami/alx-system_engineering-devops/README.md

 # 0-current_working_directory
-	prints the absolute path name of the current working directory
+>	prints the absolute path name of the current working directory
 # 1-listit
-	distplay the contents list of your current directory
+>	distplay the contents list of your current directory
 # 2-bring_me_home
-	change your working directory to your home directory
+>	change your working directory to your home directory
 # 3-listfiles
-	display current directory contents in long format
+>	display current directory contents in long format
 # 4-listmorefiles
-	display current directory contents in long format including hidding files
+>	display current directory contents in long format including hidding files
+# 5-listfilesdigitonly
+>	like **4-listmorefiles** but replaces the user and the group with their IDs